fiberplane/fp-bindgen/docs/SPEC.md

 The WebAssembly module is run in its own sandbox and won't have access to memory of the host.
 It will instead have its own memory, sometimes referred to as linear memory.
 The guest has full access to this memory and so does the host.
-For this reason, we use the guest's linear memory to pass back-and-forth data structures in both direction.
+For this reason, we use the guest's linear memory to pass back-and-forth data structures in both directions.

 Because we are using memory to pass along data structures we also need to allocate and free memory on both sides.
 While the host has access to the guest's memory, it should not make assumptions about